Romania is a year-round tourist destination.

 * Local prices (in Lei) transformed into U.S. Dollars (exchange rate of 4.00 Lei / Dollar).

-Although some stores, merchants or taxi drivers may accept payments in $ U.S. or other freely convertible currencies the National Bank of Romania regulations stipulate that payments for goods and services purchased in Romania should be made with Romanian money, LEI (the abbreviation RON is commonly used).
+Although some stores, merchants or taxi drivers may accept payments in $ U.S. and other freely convertible currencies the National Bank of Romania regulations stipulate that payments for goods and services purchased in Romania should be made with Romanian money, LEI (the abbreviation RON is commonly used).

 Electricity